The Pulse of K-Entertainment

 NCT is entering its biggest contract rupture yet.
 On April 8, 2026, Mark, Ten, and Taeyong all concluded their exclusive contracts with SM Entertainment, splitting one of K-pop's most ambitious group systems in three different directions.
 Mark is leaving the NCT structure entirely, according to SM's April 3 Weverse statement, while SM said on April 6 that Ten and Taeyong will continue participating in group activities even after moving their solo careers outside the label.
 That difference is the whole story.
 This is not one clean breakup.
 It is a stress test for the NCT model itself, a system built to outlast individual contracts now facing the reality that some of its most visible members no longer want the same deal.
 For years, SM sold NCT as a structure bigger than any one lineup.
 April 8 is the first day that promise has looked genuinely shaky.

 The departures matter because they expose three separate futures inside one brand.
-Mark's exit is a full severance from NCT, NCT 127, and NCT Dream, as confirmed by SM and reported by Soompi's translation of the company's official notice.
-Ten's move is closer to the Taemin playbook, with SM and follow-up coverage from STARNEWS stating that he will remain active in NCT and WayV while pursuing solo work elsewhere.
-Taeyong's arrangement lands in the same hybrid lane, with SM saying it will coordinate his future participation in NCT projects.
-Fans on Reddit and X have spent the week trying to decode what comes next, but the immediate takeaway is simpler: the so-called unlimited group is no longer operating under one center of gravity.
+Mark's exit is a full severance from NCT, NCT 127, and NCT Dream, as confirmed by SM Entertainment's April 3 Weverse notice.
+Ten's move is closer to the Taemin playbook, with SM confirming in its April 6 artist notice that he will remain active in NCT and WayV while pursuing solo work elsewhere.
+Taeyong's arrangement lands in the same hybrid lane, with SM confirming in its separate April 6 notice that it will coordinate his future participation in NCT projects after his contract ends.
+Fans on Reddit and X have spent the week trying to decode what comes next, but the immediate takeaway is simpler: the so-called unlimited group is no longer operating under one center of gravity, and SM now has to prove the brand can survive without full contractual control of its biggest names.

 Mark's departure is the cleanest break